From Everything that Changed: Budget 2021

 Finance Minister announced a reduction of 6.13% in the budget allocation for the Ministry of Education.
 A total budget of Rs 93,224 crore will be allocated for education, but there have been some major measures in the budget for new college graduates.

-There hasn't been much in the budget for college students, you must plan your education and grad school budget wisely.
+There hasn't been much in the budget for college students, so you must plan your education and grad school budget wisely.
 Besides government student loans, you can download mPokket's instant loan app for students to get into the college of your dreams.